Sign up for restaurant insights

 - Free menu item: Allow customers to redeem a specific free item with their purchase, such as a free slice of pie for Apple Pie Day (May 13) for every entree

-- Free menu section: Highlight a specific area of your menu, perhaps discounting all your pastas for National Tortellini Day (February 13)
+- Free menu section: Highlight a specific area of your menu, perhaps discounting all your salads for National Kale Day (October 5)

 - Dollar-off: Offer a fixed amount of money off for new customers during a national food holiday, giving $1 off everything with fries in honor of National French Fry Day (July 13)

 - Percentage off: Choose a fixed percentage off orders during a national holiday, like advertising 10% off all brunch takeout and delivery on Better Breakfast Day (September 26)

 - Free delivery: If your restaurant offers self-delivery, you can foot the bill for all delivery fees during a national holiday, tempting diners to order from your café on National Frappe Day (October 7)

 It’s important to use all the channels available to share your national food holiday promotions.